ut-parla/Parla.py/README.md

 # Installation

-Parla is available as a conda package.
-A docker image with the conda package already set up is also available.
-Parla requires Python 3.7, numpy, cupy, scipy, and numba (currently needed only for the examples).
+Parla is available as a Conda package.
+A docker image with the Conda package already set up is also available.
+Parla requires Python 3.7 and numpy.
+The examples also require scipy, numba, and cupy.

 ## Installation with Conda

-To use the conda package, you must first install miniconda.
+To use the conda package, you must first install Miniconda.
-To install miniconda you can follow the detailed instructions available at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
+To install Miniconda you can follow the detailed instructions available at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
 Abbreviated instructions are included here.
-If you are running Linux and have `wget` available, you can download and install miniconda into the miniconda subdirectory of your home directory by running
+If you are running Linux and have `wget` available, you can download and install Miniconda into the Miniconda subdirectory of your home directory by running

 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh